vorce/goto-test/README.md

 ## Features

-Go to Test file -> Try to find and switch to the current file's test file.
+###  Go to Test file

+Tries to find and switch to the current file's test file.
 Uses configuration for each file ending to search.
 Only works in workspaces.

+1. Open a workspace
+2. If needed edit the config to add more file types
+3. Open a file you have tests for
+4. Run the "Go to Test file" command (`Ctrl+Shift+P` or `Cmd+Shift+P` and then type "go to test file")

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: